‘Extreme’ heat warning escalated as UK set to roast in 30C scorcher

 The alerts have been issued under a new colour-coded warning system for heatwaves, launched by the agency and the Met Office.

-The Met Office has also issued a thunderstorm warning, running from 2pm to 9pm on Saturday, in cities including Manchester, Cardiff and London.
+A thunderstorm warning is running from 2pm to 9pm on Saturday, in cities including Manchester, Cardiff and London.

-There is a “small chance” that homes and businesses could be flooded as a result of heavy rain, forecasters say.
+Oliver Clayden, from the Met Office, said there could be some travel disruption over the weekend.

-In Canada, intense wildfires in forests have spread from the western provinces to Quebec, creating a smoky haze in the skies over the country and into the US.
-The wildfires can even been seen from space over northeastern US.
+“After a prolonged dry spell there is a chance of surface water flooding,” he said.

 Join our commenting forum